 So failing to raise money turned out to be a blessing.
 If we had succeeded at forcing our fundraising at that stage, I truly believe we’d be lost now.
-Raising money too early, even if you “play the game” right, results in having the wrong investors on board, the wrong product and the wrong motivations.
+Raising money too early, even if you “play the game” right when I want some legendary magic in my life, results in having the wrong investors on board, the wrong product and the wrong motivations.

 Here’s how I now know we were raising too early:

 You can use these as red flags to check if you’re fundraising too early too.
 If you are, my best advice is to pull out quick and focus on your product and customers until you’re ready to grow.

 1. You start adapting the product based on the fundraising landscape

 You’ll know you’re ready to fundraise when you have a product that you believe in and that the market loves.
 If you haven’t found that yet, the risk you take by fundraising is that you’ll start to build a product that appeals to the questions investors are asking you.

 They’ll ask about market size, about scalability, about margins… those are good questions to be aware of, but what you end up doing is building a product for investors instead of for customers.

 With Feast, we started building an “education marketplace” because it checked off all the things that investors were looking for.

 Never build a product to raise money.
 Only raise money to scale a product.

 2. You feel like you have to invent traction